Calling C from Pony

 @os_send[U64](_event, data.cstring(), data.size()) ? // May raise an error

 If a signature declaration is used then that must be marked as possibly raising an error in the same way.
-The FFI call site then does not have to mark it as well, although doing so is allowed.
+The FFI call site must mark it as well.